XingshengXu/Tetris-Game/README.md

 Step 1: Install required libraries To run the game, you need to install the pygame library.
 Open a terminal or command prompt and enter the following command: pip install pygame

-Step 2: Download the game files Download the game files, including the game code, assets (images, sounds, etc.), and settings.py from the provided link or repository.
+Step 2: Download the game files, including the game code, assets (images, sounds, etc.), and settings.py from the provided link or repository.
 Ensure that you have all the necessary files in the same folder.

 Step 3: Run the game Navigate to the folder containing the game files using the terminal or command prompt.
 Once there, execute the following command: python Tetris.py.